This is a prototype - your feedback will help us to improve it.

 The government supports people as they go through various stages of family life.

-The government recognises under Better Outcomes, Brighter Futures that providing welfare services to support children is highly effective.
+The government recognises under Missing link item! that providing welfare services to support children is highly effective.
 Targeted support can help children become healthier and perform better in education and make them more resilient.

 Payments are provided to support families – particularly those with children.
 These payments are both means tested or based on social insurance contributions.
 Supports are also available to those in low paid employment and for parents bringing children up without the support of a partner.
 The Irish government’s commitment to protecting the welfare of children was shown with the introduction of Paternity Benefit in November 2019.